vadimcn/codelldb/MANUAL.md

 Any other value (or expression evaluation error) will cause the debugger to stop.

 ## Data Breakpoints
-Data breakpoints (or "watchpoints" in LLDB terms) allow monitoring memory location for changes.
+Data breakpoints (or "watchpoints" in LLDB terms) allow monitoring memory locations for changes.
 You can create data breakpoints by choosing "Break When Value Changes" from context menu in the Variables panel.
 (To access advanced features, such as breaking on memory reads, use LLDB `watch` command).